tadoophom/nlp-project/README.md

 The resulting CSV contains one row per (protein, article) pair with PubMed metadata, the exact query, and polarity evidence so you can audit candidate relationships quickly or feed them into downstream analytics.
-When the protein column contains UniProt accessions (e.g. `P51606`), the pipeline automatically looks up gene symbols and preferred names via the UniProt REST API so the queries and sentiment checks still hit the literature.
-(If the lookup fails, it falls back to the raw identifier.)

-Prefer working in the dashboard?
-Open the **PubMed Search** page in Streamlit and scroll to the **Disease–Protein Relation Corpus** section to run the same workflow without leaving the UI.

 Confusion Matrix for Manual Validation
 -------------------------------------